gkjohnson/three-mesh-bvh/README.md

 geometry.boundsTree = new PointsBVH( geometry );
 ```

 Each BVH type implements a core API including shapecast & raycastObject3D for its specific primitive type.
 See the [point cloud intersection example](https://gkjohnson.github.io/three-mesh-bvh/example/bundle/pointCloudIntersection.html) for a working demonstration.
+Some features like webworker-generation and serialization are not supported at the moment.

 ## Querying the BVH Directly